 Mechanical Circulatory Support

-Due to poor prognosis associated with cardiogenic shock, medical therapy is often inadequate and mechanical circulatory support (MCS) therapy to improve end-organ perfusion may be required.
-Evaluation for MCS should be performed by an experienced multidisciplinary team.
+Due to the poor prognosis associated with cardiogenic shock, medical therapy is often inadequate, and mechanical circulatory support (MCS) therapy to improve end-organ perfusion may be required.
+An experienced interprofessional team should evaluate MCS.

 Palliative Care in Cardiogenic shock